queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 12,750

 As a reaction to having 0 barrier ticks, restore all of your barrier ticks.
-You may use this ability once per long rest..
+You may use this ability once per long rest.